DavidMatthewFraser/easy-to-git/README.md

 # easy-to-git
 👩‍🔬 👨‍💻 A Repo that is super easy to get involved in!
 # Project Goal
-- Make this repo fun and easy for people new to git and coding
+- A fun and easy lerning space for people new to git and coding
-- For everyone involved to learn a lot 😊
+- Learn a lot 😊
+- [insert goals]
 # It is encouraged to:
 - start off with small changes
+- [insert your own encouragements]
 # How to get started
 - [insert good instructions]
 # What needs to be done
-- answer question here
-- [insert good instructions]
+- [insert good toDo list]
-# Pest Practices
+# Best Practices
 - [insert good instructions]